manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 This model has two parameters that only influence input and output layer shapes, these are, `X_FEATURES` which is a number of input features, and`Y_FEATURES` - the number of output classes or a number of "neurons" in the output layer.

-However, other three parameters \(hyperparameters\) that have to be supplied to the graph during construction, do influence the model and training are:
+However, other parameters \(hyperparameters\) that have to be supplied to the graph during construction, and they alos influence the model and training, are:

 * `BATCH_SIZE` - length of input array,
 * `LEARNING_RATE` that is a value that corresponds to a step size in gradient descent algorithm,
 * `EPOCHS` - a number of times the model is going to see the whole data set.
+* Optimization algorithm

 #### Metrics